AdobeDocs/experience-manager-core-components.en/help/email/components/segmentation.md

 |---|---|---|
 |v1 |Compatible |-|

-## Sample Component Output {#sample-component-output}

-To experience the Email Segmentation Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library.](https://adobe.com/go/aem_cmp_library_email_segmentation)

 ### Technical Details {#technical-details}

 The latest technical documentation about the Email Teaser Component [can be found on GitHub.](https://adobe.com/go/aem_cmp_tech_email_segmentation_v1)